The Cornerstone: Network Infrastructure and Cloud Strategy

 The one constant in this Jenga-like scenario is the network itself.
 The network connects each of the components to each other, to public clouds, and to other networks.
 And for enterprises worldwide, it is becoming obvious that their network is (or can be) the “Achilles heel” of their cloud strategy.
 That’s because, in this hybridized IT environment, the network infrastructure is critical to ensuring application performance and security while also distributing workloads between private and public clouds.
 And increasingly, the network includes significant infrastructure that the IT organization does not own or control because it is part of the public cloud.

 In this complex, heterogeneous environment, what enterprises need to succeed is a cloud-ready approach to networking that is flexible yet powerful enough to deliver on all of these capabilities.
-And the only way to ensure these capabilities is to virtualize the network infrastructure.
+And the only way to ensure these capabilities is virtual cloud networking.

 Support at the Speed of Business

-Network virtualization is fundamental to cloud strategy.
+Virtual cloud networking is fundamental to a successful cloud strategy.
 It is the technology that enables work across clouds while ensuring performance, security, and control.
-A virtualized network infrastructure enables organizations to support initiatives at the speed of business, and to automate the deployment of new apps and services.
+A Virtual Cloud Network enables organizations to support initiatives at the speed of business, and to automate the deployment of new apps and services.
 This helps make IT far more responsive to the needs of the enterprise.
 And it’s particularly important when deploying new apps and services is further complicated by the diversity of new deployment models, such as containers, that may need to be “spun up on many different clouds and devices,” as Davie says, “in a much more dynamic and mobile environment.”

-VMware is committed to helping enterprises create the virtualized networking infrastructure they need to work effectively and securely across clouds.
-VMware Cross-Cloud Architecture™ allows enterprises to embrace and work across public clouds as if they were an extension of the company’s own private cloud.
-VMware Cross-Cloud Architecture uses VMware NSX® network virtualization technology to create a network overlay that stretches across public clouds, private clouds, data centers, mobile networks, and the enterprise’s own private or hybrid cloud.
+VMware is committed to helping enterprises create the virtual cloud networking infrastructure they need to work effectively and securely across clouds.
+VMware Cloud Services allow enterprises to embrace and work across public clouds as if they were an extension of the company’s own private cloud.
+Built on VMware NSX technology, the Virtual Cloud Network enables pervasive edge-to-edge technology for apps and data, wherever they reside—data centers, hosted and private clouds, branch or the edge.

-VMware Cross-Cloud Architecture answers the critical need for a network infrastructure agile and powerful enough to support an organization’s cloud strategy.
+VMware Cloud Services and Virtual Cloud Network answer the critical need for an IT and network infrastructure agile and powerful enough to support an organization’s cloud strategy.
 It provides the cornerstone businesses need to seamlessly build, manage, and secure applications across public and private clouds.
-With VMware Cross-Cloud Architecture, enterprises have the freedom and control to operate safely and successfully on the cloud of their choice.
+With VMware Cloud Services, enterprises have the freedom and control to operate safely and successfully on the cloud of their choice.